Aunt Jemima: Performers of Aunt Jemima

 The African American Registry of the United States suggests Nancy Green and others who played the caricature of Aunt Jemima should be celebrated despite what has been widely condemned as a stereotypical and racist brand image.
-The registry wrote, "we celebrate the birth of Nancy Green in 1834.
+The registry wrote, "We celebrate the birth of Nancy Green in 1834.
 She was a Black storyteller and one of the first Black corporate models in the United States."

-Following Green's work as Aunt Jemima, very few were well-known.
+Following Green's work as Aunt Jemima, very few were well known.
 Advertising agencies (such as J. Walter Thompson, Lord and Thomas, and others) hired dozens of actors to portray the role, often assigned regionally, as the first organized sales promotion campaign.

 Quaker Oats ended local appearances for Aunt Jemima in 1965.

 Nancy Green

 Nancy Green was the first spokesperson hired by the R. T. Davis Milling Company for the Aunt Jemima pancake mix.
 Green was born into slavery in Montgomery County, Kentucky.
 Dressed as Aunt Jemima, Green appeared at the 1893 World's Columbian Exposition in Chicago, beside the "world's largest flour barrel" (24 feet high), where she operated a pancake-cooking display, sang songs, and told romanticized stories about the Old South (a happy place for blacks and whites alike).
-She appeared at fairs, festivals, flea markets, food shows, and local grocery stores; her arrival heralded by large billboards featuring the caption, "I'se in town, honey."
+She appeared at fairs, festivals, flea markets, food shows, and local grocery stores, her arrival heralded by large billboards featuring the caption, "I'se in town, honey."

-Green refused to cross the ocean for the 1900 Paris exhibition.
+Green refused to cross the Atlantic Ocean for the 1900 Paris exhibition.
 She was replaced by Agnes Moody.
 Green died in 1923 and was buried in an unmarked pauper's grave in Chicago's Oak Woods Cemetery.
 A headstone was placed on September 5, 2020.

 Agnes Moody

-60 year old Agnes Moody first performed as Aunt Jemima at the 1900 Paris exhibition, and was erroneously reported as the original Aunt Jemima.
+60-year-old Agnes Moody first performed as Aunt Jemima at the 1900 Paris exhibition, and was erroneously reported as the original Aunt Jemima.
 She had become well known in the Chicago area for her cornmeal bread and cakes.
 She died April 9, 1903.